AlexanderBazhenov/Pgamma/README.md

 # Pgamma
 nd-dgamma data and processing

+load PgammaPhComptonT123.mat

-load .mat to plot a set of measures
+plot a set of measures --- PlotJKOskorbinMu.m